wp-plugins/wpsso-am/readme.txt

 **Free / Basic Version**

 * Create an optional **banner advertisement** in Apple's mobile Safari for your website's Apple Store App.
-* Include the **banner advertisement** on index / archive webpages, a static home page, Posts, Pages, and custom post types (ie. Product pages).
+* Include the **banner advertisement** on index and archive webpages, a static home page, Posts, Pages, and custom post types (ie. Product pages).

 **Pro / Power-User Version**